 It was your diffidence that repelled me.
 I tried to drown this part of you.
 I wished you only return to shore with you.
 Kissing my neck and wailing along with the quietus in my womb.
 I wished for no more traces of contamination, funk, or carnal knowledge void of tamping.
 You wanted the same, I can feel it now.
 But all you did was usher me in for one kiss.
 It was unusually heavy.

 I am alive now.
 You love me.
-But when will you reveal this powerful intuition – the one that knew I would break you, that I was fleeting?
-I know the ecstasy was overwhelming, but why didn’t you rest yourself in me?
+But when will you reveal this powerful intuition – the one that knew I would be the woman to transform your heart?
+I know the ecstasy is overwhelming but I want you to rest yourself in me.

 I told you to meet me on a Friday morning, at 3:30 am, when it was too early to be up and yet too real to be frustrated, so it was peaceful.
 I had hoped that a tomorrow might ignite our will to go on further than ever before.
 I wanted to zoom past you, to meet you on the coast where my soul comes alive.
 You were to keep driving until you met the nature most true to you; I wasn’t abandoning you, it was peaceful.
 But you didn’t bring him to me, you brought what was on the shore into the sea, assuring me no harm.
 He must be naked, I must be naked, so what do you think it felt like to be polluted?
 Still, I told him to arrive at the baptismal.
 To travel away from unswayed and to leave behind skeptical, we didn’t require baggage, only skills that would get us to the other side, far from the former, to grow stronger in the morning.